-Develop an understanding of analytic methods used in connection with the structural design of columns, long mechanical members under compression and pressure vessels.
+Develop an understanding of analytic methods used in connection with the structural design of columns, long mechanical members under compression.

 5.1.0 Apply the Euler Equation to calculate axial buckling load for long straight columns of varying end conditions and materials.